| Department

 has enacted numerous statutes and promulgated numerous regulations that

-establish and define a trust relationship with Indian tribes.
+establish and define a trust relationship with Indian tribes. (b) Our Nation, under

 the law of the United States, in accordance with treaties,